Anyone Can Be an Electronics Designer

 3. Connect the jumper wire from the power bus to one leg of the switch.
 Connect the anode of the LED to the other leg of the switch that is on the same side as the other connection.
 Connect the resistor from the cathode of the LED to the ground bus.

-So before, the flow of electricity went from power, to LED, to resistor, to ground.
+Before, the flow of electricity went from power, to LED, to resistor, to ground.
 Now the flow goes from power, to the switch, to the LED, then the resistor, to ground.
 Hopefully with these simple circuits you're beginning to understand how to get started at electronics design.
 This simple template was meant to provide you a sense of circuitry being a series of connections between electronics components.
 Where you go next with your design is up to you – have fun with it!

 Basic Electronics (book by McWhorter)